hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - Input: A **complete** graph with **weights** on edges
     - Output: A cycle that visits each vertex **exactly once** and has **minimum total weight**
     - It's not a search problem:
+        - Although, there is an algorithm *C* such that for an instance *I*: *G(V, E)* and a candidate solution *S*: a given path
+        - It can check in polynomial time of length *I* that *S* forms a cycle and visits all vertices exactly once
-        - How could we check in polynomial time a given cycle *S* whether it's the optimal solution or not for an instance *I*?
+        - How could we check in polynomial time of length *I* whether *S* is the optimal solution or not for *I*?
-        - Such algorithm *C* doesn't exist
 - **Decision version**:
     - Input: A **complete** graph with **weights** on edges and a **budget** *b*
     - Output: A cycle that visits each vertex **exactly once** and has **total weight** at most *b*